 Guiding in an age of amateurs

-From the 1930s, though clients were fewer, the guiding tradition was kept alive by the successive chief guides Vic Williams and Mick Bowie.
+From the 1930s, though clients were fewer, the guiding tradition was kept alive by successive chief guides, Vic Williams and Mick Bowie.